Don’t pay the penalty - get a valid ticket before you travel.

 You’ll need a valid ticket or a Permit to Travel for your entire journey before you go, otherwise you could have to pay a penalty fare.

-This will cost you at least £20 or the full single fare to the next station stop.
-Plus, the usual single fare to your destination station if you continue your journey.
+The amount of the Penalty Fare is £20 or twice the full single fare applicable, whichever is the greater to the next station stop.
+Plus the single fare applicable to your destination station if you continue your journey.

 You could also pay a penalty if you:

 - Can't show an appropriate Railcard for a discounted ticket

 - Travel in a First Class carriage with a Standard Class ticket

 - Are traveling on a child rate ticket, but are 16 or over

 - Travel beyond the destination on your ticket

 For more information download our Penalty Fares leaflet PDF

 What to do if you receive a penalty fare

 You have the option to pay your penalty fare on the spot.
 Alternatively you can choose to: